Why We Wrote This Guide

 How Music Reports Works

 Based in Woodland Hills, California, Music Reports is powered through their internal database, Songdex.
-Songdex is comprised of detailed metadata on millions and millions of copyrights, maintained by the Music Reports staff through rigorous research and metadata updates directly from rights holders.
-This information is used to carry out the services offered by Music Reports, including administering the aforementioned Notices of Intention and resulting royalties.
+Songdex consists of detailed metadata on millions of copyrights, maintained by the Music Reports staff through rigorous research and metadata updates directly from rights holders.
+This information is used to carry out the services offered by Music Reports, including and resulting royalties.
 Therefore, it is crucial that Music Reports maintains fully accurate data and is continuously updated on any and all catalog changes so that the right people and the right companies are getting paid at the right time.

 How Metadata Should Be Delivered to Music Reports

-It is imperative that Music Reports receives regular updates on one’s catalog.
+Music Reports must receive regular updates on one’s catalog.
 Updates include the acquisition of a new catalog, lost rights to a catalog, a new writer signed, changes to a percentage share of a song, new ISRC Codes found, or any other piece of information pertaining to one’s catalog.
-This information is utilized by Music Reports to update Songdex, which is used for Notices of Intention and payment of royalties.
+This information is utilized by Music Reports to update Songdex, which is used in the administration and payment of royalties.

 Launched in 2016, Music Reports created a claiming function for publishers who have an account with them.
 This tool allows publishers to match their composition data to any recordings currently missing their applicable publishing ownership information.
-This not only can help increase the accuracy of the data within Songdex, but also help ensure that all of one’s songs are properly licensed so that all recordings containing one’s applicable copyrights can be properly monitored and royalties distributed.
+This tool helps increase the accuracy of the data within Songdex and helps ensure that all of one’s songs are properly licensed so that all recordings containing one’s applicable copyrights can be properly monitored and royalties distributed.